abhinavtripathy/lambdaQ/README.md

 MIT License

-Copyright (c) 2019 Harsh Deep, Prerana Kiran, Nicholas Husin
+Copyright (c) 2019 Abhinav Tripathy

+Original Comtributors: Harsh Deep, Prerana Kiran, Nicholas Husin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal